 The interviews highlighted some factors that facilitate earthquake preparedness.
-Firstly, the physical factor related to earthquake-resistant construction, appropriate construction, and lightweight construction were target as important for safe construction.
-In this vein, one participant said: "I would live in air-conditioned containers if I had more money".
-But he insisted that it was more important to him is "to have a house that does not serve as a tomb in case of an earthquake".
+Firstly, physical factors related to earthquake-resistant construction, appropriate construction, and lightweight construction were targeted to be important for safe construction.
+Aligning with this, one participant said: "I would live in air-conditioned containers if I had more money".
+But he insisted it was more important to him "to have a house that does not serve as a tomb in case of an earthquake".
 The second factor is risk education (awareness) expressed as "training" and "information" in equal parts by the stakeholders.
 It concerns the precautions to take and the survival skills during an earthquake, the knowledge about the earthquake, its characteristics, and its impact on both human and material levels.
 Stakeholders think that such training and information can help them to better cope with earthquakes.

-Finally, a psychological factor refers to terms such as "being aware of the exposure of the area", "being vigilant", "having a good morale", and "having peace of mind".
+Finally, psychological factors, refers to terms such as "being aware of the exposure of the area", "being vigilant", "having a good morale", and "having peace of mind".
 All these terms describe attitudes that can drive stakeholders to behave appropriately in the event of an earthquake.

 4.3.6.
-Responsibility for preparation
+Responsibility for Preparation

-According to stakeholder responses, four responsibility levels can be identified as adaptive capacity to earthquake: the national, local, personal, and institutional levels.
+According to stakeholder responses, three responsibility levels can be identified as adaptive capacity to earthquake: the national, local, and individual levels.

 At the national level, most stakeholders believe that the State (government) has the primary responsibility for the preparedness of the population.
 This includes the government's responsibility to guide and monitor construction.
 It covers the implementation of the building code and its revision, the control of construction, and the subsidy of appropriate materials for construction in seismic risk areas.
-To do so, it must take appropriate measures to raise awareness, motivate and inform the population.
+To do so, it must take appropriate measures to raise awareness, motivate, and inform the population.
 At the local level, preparing the population was mostly identified by stakeholders as the responsibility of the municipality often associated with civil protection.
 The municipal council must mobilize relevant agencies, such as the Local Emergency Operation Center (COUL), which includes the Police and the Red Cross to assist the population in the event of a disaster.
 Civil protection is the main institution holding the leadership in natural hazard preparedness.
 Some interviewees thought that this institution should have a say in every information concerning the population's preparedness that circulates in the media, especially on the radio.
-For others, Civil Protection should collaborate with the Bureau of Mines and Energy (BME) to have all the necessary information on earthquakes.